moutasemalakkad/data-driven-social-distancing/g-cloud/README.md

 I wanted to leverage IoT to fight the pandemic that had taken 435 thousand lives away from their loved ones.
 Consequently, I wanted to build an application that promotes social distancing and improves public health during the COVID-19 pandemic using cell-phone signals.

-# Set up your environment (HIGHLY RECOMMENDED - AND ALMOST REQUIRED)
+# Set up your environment
 - The Beam SDK requires Python 2 users to use Python 2.7 and Python 3 users to use Python 3.5 or higher.
 Check your version by running:
 ```bash
 python --version